Citytracking/toner/README.md

 The short version is: There are a lot.

 The long version is: The gritty details of installing some of the tools that Toner uses are outside the scope of this document.
-We've tried to give you rough shape of what you need to do and linked to the available documentation elsewhere.
+We've tried to give you the shape of what you need to do and linked to the available documentation elsewhere.

 Software Dependencies (required)